dmitrivanich/battleships/README.md

-# MY FIRST GAME 💜
+# THIS IS MY FIRST GAME 💜